Third Culture Faith: Discovering God in the Flux

 It’s about staying connected to Jesus no matter where you land.

-2. It Learns to Love Diversity
+2. Learns to Love Diversity

 When you grow up between cultures, you realize fast that no one has a full view of truth.

-3. It Embraces Tension
+3. Embraces Tension

 Third culture Christians are good at living with tension.